My eyes never close. My wings never tire. To some I am a bearer of ill-news and a bad omen. To others I am a simply a friend.

 He shared his little cake with me, unlike his hapless brothers who had gone before him.

 After, I watched him make his way to the cottage of an old man who gave him the task of herding his cows.
-I watched him follow the herd to strange places, and when he sought rest in a barren, rocky place, I came to him.
+I watched him follow the herd to strange places, and when he sought rest in a barren, rocky place, I flew to him.

-Hovering before his face, I could tell he was hungry.
+I could tell he was hungry.
 I told him I knew a cranny in the rock where there was plenty of food and soft moss for a bed.
 Covan followed me as he had followed the cows, and he found his rest.
 When he rose to follow the cows again, I said, “If you need a friend, wish for me and I will not fail you!”

 Black Raven of Corri-nan-creag in The Adventures of Covan, Orange Fairy Book.
 Painting by Pieter Bruegel the Elder.